DataDog/documentation/content/en/opentelemetry/integrations/kafka_metrics.md

 ## Example app

-Please refer to the following [example application][6] which demonstrates the configurations discussed in this documentation.
-This example application comprises of a producer, consumer, broker and zookeeper instance.
-It demonstrates using the kafka metrics receiver, JMX Receiver and/or JMX Metrics Gatherer.
+Please see the following [example application][6] which demonstrates the configurations discussed in this documentation.
+This example application is comprised of a producer, consumer, broker and zookeeper instance.
+It demonstrates using the Kafka metrics receiver, JMX Receiver and/or JMX Metrics Gatherer.

 [1]: https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/receiver/kafkametricsreceiver